|

 Western values like the right to

-and freedom of speech,
+liberty and freedom of speech,

 click here.